Explore Georgia Tours

 Budget: Public Bath Houses

-For authentic local experience, public (communal) bath houses offer separate sections for men and women at remarkably low prices.
+For an authentic local experience, public (communal) bath houses offer separate sections for men and women at remarkably low prices.

 • Price: 5-15 GEL ($2-6)